 Any entity is eligible to apply for the Plug in SC Incentive Program if the following requirements are met:

-Eligible EV charging station sites must be located within South Carolina, have a fixed location, and be publicly accessible in order to apply for the Plug in SC Incentive Program.
+Eligible EV charging station sites must be located within South Carolina, have a fixed location, and be publicly accessible.
 Level 1, Level 2, and DC Fast Charging stations are eligible.
-EV charging stations also must be input in the US Department of Energy’s Alternative Fuels Data Center Station Locator found at afdc.energy.gov/stations.
+EV charging stations also must be entered in the US Department of Energy’s Alternative Fuels Data Center Station Locator found at afdc.energy.gov/stations.

 To be considered, an applicant must submit a complete application to the Energy Office.
 Completed applications for the FY20-21 Plug in SC Incentive Program must be received no later than December 31, 2020 at 5:00 PM EST. Participants are anticipated to be notified before December 31, 2020.